scan-io-git/scan-io/plugins/bitbucket/README.md

 Try to fix the name of the branch or project.<br><br>

 ## Environment for a BitBucket v1 API plugin
-* BITBUCKET_SSH_KEY_PASSOWRD - your password for ssh.
+* SCANIO_BITBUCKET_SSH_KEY_PASSOWRD - your password for ssh.
 The default is an empty value!
-* BITBUCKET_USERNAME - your username in BitBucket.
+* SCANIO_BITBUCKET_USERNAME - your username in BitBucket.
-* BITBUCKET_TOKEN - your Bitbucket token.
+* SCANIO_BITBUCKET_TOKEN - your Bitbucket token.
   * It may be a plain text password or a personal access token from \<your_bb_domain\>/plugins/servlet/access-tokens/manage. <br><br>